 Answer 8 simple questions and we'll recommend the system that is right for you.

 When you read the word “installation,” does your blood pressure tick up a couple units?
 Yeah, ours too.
-It’s such a loaded word: even an installation as simple as putting up a shower curtain can end up causing headaches and mishaps if you’ve never installed a shower curtain before, or if you just lack handy skills.
+It’s such a loaded word: even an installation as simple as putting up a shower curtain can end up causing headaches and mishaps if you’ve never done it before, or if you just lack handy skills.

 From our hands-on experience with both products, we know that Vivint and Ring take very different approaches to installation.
 Vivint basically says, “Sit back and relax, we’ve got this.”
 Ring, on the other hand, says “You’ve got this, and we’ll show you how.”
-Both are reasonable schools of thought; it really just depends on the type of person you are.
+That being said, Ring does offer installation services for its products if the DIY approach isn’t for you.

-On the opposite side of the spectrum, Ring's home security system is completely DIY and won’t take you more than 30 minutes to install.
+On the opposite side of the spectrum, Ring's home security system can be completely DIY.
 If you don’t mind rolling up your sleeves and doing some light troubleshooting, this might be the option for you.
-But if you’re not the DIY-type, then Vivint is the better bet.
+But if you’re not the DIY-type, Ring installation fees start at $159.99.

 Summary: Vivint is King

 Make no mistake: we’re really impressed with both Vivint and Ring.
 These systems are top-of-the-line in terms of features, monitoring capabilities, and service.
-But the fact that you have to leave Vivint’s installation to the pros should tell you all you need to know about how powerful (yet easy to use!)
+But the fact that Vivint’s requires professional installation should tell you all you need to know about how powerful (yet easy to use!)
 Vivint really is.

 With Ring, you don’t need a single ounce of tech experience or skill to interact with any of their products – not the doorbell, not the indoor/outdoor cameras, not the alarm kit, none of it.
 Yet with all of that convenience, you still get many of the features that normally come with more expensive home security systems.
 To us, that’s a win-win.